Wopple/limber-timber/README.md

 This module is for the runners associated with the various ways `liti` can be run.
 Main code will instantiate a runner and run it.

+# Contribution

+If you want to contribute, the roadmap is a good place to start.
+I will only accept contributions if:

+1. I agree with the design decisions
+2. The code style matches the existing code

+It is highly recommended but not necessary to:

+1. Include unit tests

+If you have any questions, you can reach out to me on [discord](https://discord.gg/b4jGYACJJy).

+## Design Principles

+- The default behavior is safe and automated
+- The behavior can be configured to be fast and efficient
+- High flexibility to support future and unknown use-cases
+- Prefer supporting narrow use cases well rather than broad use cases poorly
+- Apply heavy importance to the Single Responsibility Principle
+- Put complex logic in easily tested functions

+## Code Style

+- 4-space indentation
+- Prefer single quotes
+  - exceptions
+    - `pyproject.toml`
+    - docstrings
+    - nested f-strings
+- Use newlines to visually separate blocks and conceptual groups of code
+- Include explicit `else` blocks
+  - exceptions
+    - assertive if-statements
+- Naming
+  - balance brevity and clarity: say exactly what is needed
+  - do not restate what is already clear from the context
+- Comments
+  - dos
+    - clarify confusing code
+    - make assumptions about the reader
+    - explain the 'why'
+    - first try to explain with the code instead of a comment
+  - do nots
+    - state that which is explained by the surrounding code
+    - cover up for poor code
+    - just because
+- Multiline strings use concatenated single line strings
+  - exceptions
+    - docstrings
+- No `from my.module import *`
+  - instead: `from my import module as md`